 Cisdem AppCrypt for Mac is an intelligent and distinct parental control app for homeschooling during COVID-19.
 It’s designed to block access to social media, porn platforms, distracting websites & apps.
 The software also contains a range of powerful features to assist you to have full control over your children's time online (by setting a time limit for websites and apps).

-Click the “Add App” button to select the apps you want to encrypt from Mac.
-Or directly drag any apps into the left panel of the software.
+Under the App Lock tab, click the plus icon + to select the apps you want to encrypt from Mac.
+Or directly drag any apps in to the software.
 Once apps are added into AppCrypt, your children must use the password you set to open them.

-Under the “WebBlock” tab, you can easily block distracting or harmful websites by creating a blacklist and entering the domain names like facebook.com, youtube.com.
-Or you can allow the websites for online education by generating a whitelist.
+In the Web Block tab, you can easily block distracting or harmful websites by adding them to the Block list and entering the domain URLs like facebook.com, youtube.com.
+Or you can allow the websites for online education by enabling the Allow list mode.